-Meditation proved to be able to improve children's performance and reduce stress
+Meditation can improve children's grades and reduce stress

 by

-In recent years, meditation (mindfulness) has been attracting attention from people around the world for its effects on improving work performance and reducing stress.
-A research team at the Massachusetts Institute of Technology (MIT) announced the results of a study that 'mindfulness can improve children's performance and reduce stress.'
+In recent years, meditation (mindfulness) has been gaining attention worldwide for its potential to improve work performance and reduce stress.
+A research team at the Massachusetts Institute of Technology (MIT) has published research results showing that mindfulness can improve children's grades and reduce stress.

 Two studies reveal benefits of mindfulness for middle school students | MIT News